cmswart/group1-project4/README.md

 The content is relevant to the project.
 (10 points) The presentation maintains audience interest.
 (5 points)

+Questions we want to answer

+- Can we predict the starting salary of incoming employees?
+        - Department
+        - Age
+        - Gender
+- Can you use someone's age and projects completed to predict salary?
+- Satisfaction Rate (Clustering)
+         - Pitch idea to focus on certain employees that meet the criteria!
+         - What is contributing to the satisfaction rate?
+         - Possibly looking at certain countries or regions Is there a correlation between…
+         - Gender and Salary?
+         - Age and Salary?
+         - Productivity and Satisfaction Rate?
+         - Joining Date and Satisfaction Rate?

 Breakdown of Tasks

 - Project Ideation - ALL